Skip to main content

 * <p>

-* Regression tests are useful ensuring any changes to the workflow definition does not change the behavior.
+* Regression tests are useful, ensuring any changes to the workflow definition do not change the behavior.

 */